jamesfalkner/microsweeper-quarkus/README.md

 -----------
 ```
-# run quarkus in dev mode (it will automatically use Quarkus' dev services to create a DB)
+# run QQuarkus in dev mode (it will automatically use Quarkus' dev services to create a DB)
 $ mvn quarkus:dev

 # access at http://localhost:8080